lxschwalb/Genny/README.md

 ||velMax1|velMin1|velParam1|octave1|randomNote|||
 ||velMax0|velMin0|velParam0|octave0|midiPanic|||

-[velMax] sets the maximum velocity and the [velMin] sets the minimum velocity. [velMode] sets how the velocity varries, and [velParam] adjusts different parameters depending the velocity mode.
+[velMax] sets the maximum velocity and the [velMin] sets the minimum velocity. [velMode] sets how the velocity varies, and [velParam] adjusts different parameters depending the velocity mode.
 There are 5 modes:

 - **Random uniform (blue):**
 Each note's velocity is sampled from a random uniform distribution between the minimum and maximum velocities.